o2-priority/ansible-kibana/README.md

 Kibana
 ========

-Ansible role to install and configure Kibana.
+Ansible role to install and configure Kibana 4.

-This role has been tested with Kibana v4.4 only

 ## Examples